w3f/Grants-Program/applications/khoj.md

 ### What has NOT been done?

+A. Replace the Coinbase CDP [OnChainKit Wallet](https://docs.base.org/builderkits/onchainkit/wallet/wallet) with [Reown's App Kit](https://reown.com/appkit).
+This is because Reown supports social & email embedded wallets in addition to leading wallets like SubWallet (CDP does not support social logins as of now).
+Since our focus is on onboarding, we beleive that a familiar/smooth experience for the user is quintessential.
+Reown supports wagmi, which has Moonbeam Aplha and Moonbeam [as supported core chains](https://wagmi.sh/core/api/chains), which ensures compatibility.

+B. Replace Walrus Storage with IPFS/[Crust](https://wiki.crust.network/docs/en/build101) for clue/hunt metadata/rich media storage.

+C. Replace Claude with the Perplexity Sonar API for more real-time, location-aware clue generation.

+D. The location verification algorithm is not consistent yet.
+Needs work for deterministic gameplay since this forms the backbone.

-A. Team based gameplays.
+E. Team based gameplays.
 Currently users cannot form teams to play, only individual users can register.
 Since the game involves moving around and aims to encourage community building, its essential to have team based plays available.
 This will require changes across the contract and frontend.

-B. Huddles (real-time video chat) should create a room for just the team members using NFT gated rooms, which users get as part of registration.
+F. Huddles (real-time video chat) should create a room for just the team members using NFT gated rooms, which users get as part of registration.

-C. The location verification algorithm is not consistent yet.
-Needs work for deterministic gameplay since this forms the backbone.

-D. Even the a Trust Score is generated, actual reward distribution has not been worked on.
+G. Even the a Trust Score is generated, actual reward distribution has not been worked on.
 Once hunt gets over / the top, x teams should automatically be distributed rewards, and the game should either be stopped for everyone else / allowed to be continued with reduced/very few rewards.

-E. There is no interface for the Treasure Hunt and thereby Clue creation.
+H. There is no interface for the Treasure Hunt and thereby Clue creation.
 All of it was done manually.
-It has lots of moving parts like adding the hunt metadata, seed clue description, attach an exact GPS coordinate from the map as the answer, decide the clue order, encrypt the clues via Lit Protocol, store the metadata on Walrus, obtain the blobIds and add them on-chain and attach/configure rewards with the hunt.
+It has lots of moving parts like adding the hunt metadata, seed clue description, attach an exact GPS coordinate from the map as the answer, decide the clue order, encrypt the clues via Lit Protocol, store the metadata on IPFS/Crust, obtain the blobIds and add them on-chain and attach/configure rewards with the hunt.

-F. Unit tests for the smart contract and frontend.
+I. Unit tests for the smart contract.

-G. Replace Claude with the Perplexity Sonar API for more real-time, location-aware clue generation.

-H. Ironing out, bug fixes, and UI improvements.

 ## 📅 Development Roadmap